TowerBuilders/learning-center/docs/smartContract/callerValidation.md

 The way to validate who the caller is, is with the `CheckWitness` function.
 It takes one argument, an address, and checks to see if it is either:

-1) A wallet that signed the transaction
+  **1)** A wallet that signed the transaction

-2) The contract calling the function (I will talk about this below)
+  **2)** The contract calling the function (I will talk about this below)

+You can view the implementation in the [core Go implementation here](https://github.com/ontio/ontology/blob/197c07962366ecc50a67d4909a3250bb134c506f/smartcontract/smart_contract.go#L164).

 ### Wallet Validation